Aidar5/nattoeng/docs/source/book/19_ssh_telnet/paramiko.rst

 Module paramiko
 ---------------

-Paramiko is an implementation of the SSHv2 protocol on Python.
+Paramiko is an implementation of SSHv2 protocol on Python.
 Paramiko provides client-server functionality.
 We will consider only client functionality.

 Since Paramiko is not part of standard Python module library, it needs to be installed: